spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 2. Navigate to the Datacenter and select the cluster you want to use for the installation.
 Right-click on the cluster and select **Deploy OVF Template**.

-3. Select the OVA installer image you downloaded after receiving guidance from our support team.
+3. Select the airgap OVA installer image you downloaded after receiving guidance from our support team.

 4. Select the folder where you want to install the Virtual Machine (VM) and assign a name to the virtual machine.